mperez13/ROS-Tutorials/gazebo_notes/gui_overlay.md

 - QT widgets can be added to this layer through a plugin interface.
 - can show or hide all GUI overlays by clicking `View->GUI Overlays` on the main Gazebo menu bar

+The first example shows how to create a button that adds a model with one click by using plugin.

+The 2nd example shows how to add a timer to Gazebo.

 ## Example 1: Spawn spheres

 Creates a button that spawns a sphere